jballas/441_work/final/readme.md

 I planned to do the audio last and now I know exactly why this was a good idea.
 I have to test play the game constantly, after every update to the code, and if I had to listen to the audio every single time I'd go crazy.
 Luckily audio is pretty straightforward.
 You preload it, add a sound and then play that sound wherever you need it for a sound effect, or as a background loop.
 I made sure to reduce my file sizes before using them.
 But I'm wondering if I need a mute button somewhere on screen...

 To do:
-- How to tell the player how to move with arrows...
+- How to tell the player how to move with arrows... (add note with loading text? or instruction on title page)
 - lower volume on background music to .5
 - Add more text to the last diary entry, using n\ "Thanks for playing my game!"
 - fix json data map.. make it simplier if possible...
-- mute button?

 if I have time
+- add a mute button
 - add emotions to encounters in forest, this could be part of the UI, ideally they'd work like sound effects.
 - create a Health bar that drains, instead of numbers
 - Prevent berries from appearing on top of the water or anywhere you can't get